 I Got Your Back

-Right now, it’s impossible to romance your Companions, though the developers might add that feature eventually.
+It’s impossible to romance your Companions right now, though the developers might add that feature eventually.
 So, if you’re tired of going it alone, ESO has provided you with friends to help defeat your enemies alongside you.
 Players can always rely on them for bonuses and more.